ImageMagick/Usage-Markdown/anim_mods/index.md

 The '`null:`' separator image, and all the *source* images are deleted from the current image list.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
-> A API interface to this layers method, should allow you produce two separate image lists, and it will be left up to you to delete both input image lists that was used to generate the resulting list of images.
+> An API interface to this layers method, should allow you produce two separate image lists, and it will be left up to you to delete both input image lists that was used to generate the resulting list of images.
 > The '`null:`' separator should not be needed.

 However if one of the lists only contains a single image, that image will be composed against all the images in the other list.
 It does not matter if that single image is a *source* image or a *destination* image.
 The method will do the composition against the other image list, and preserve the GIF meta-data of the *image list*, rather than the single image, even if that image is the *destination* image.

-This 'compose against a single image' is a special case for [Layers Composition](#composite), and is very useful for adding a background to a animation (see next), or inserting a static object into an animation.
+This 'compose against a single image' is a special case for [Layers Composition](#composite), and is very useful for adding a background to an animation (see next), or inserting a static object into an animation.

 ### Static Background - compose over a larger background {#background}

-For example using this special [Single Image Layer Composition](#composite_single) method we can compose an animation over a a static background...
+For example using this special [Single Image Layer Composition](#composite_single) method we can compose an animation over a static background...

 ~~~
 convert -size 100x100 plasma:fractal null: \( script_k.gif -coalesce \) \